 - To access an SX serial target through Raritan Serial Client (RSC): - 1.
-Log in to SX via a web browser with your login username and password, such as (admin/raritan). - 2.
-Choose the Port Access Tab, and click the port name you wish to access, for example, Port 1. - 3.
-Select YES to proceed through security warning(s). - 4.
-The Raritan Serial Console (RSC) will be launched in a separate window press the Enter key to "wake up" session. - 5.
-Type in target system's native commands in the RSC window/console.
+Log in to the SX via a web browser. - Click the Port Access tab, and click the port name you wish to access. - 3.
+Select Yes to proceed through the security warning(s).
+The Raritan Serial Console (RSC) launches in a separate window.
+Press the Enter key to "wake up" the session. - 4.
+Type the target system's native commands in the RSC window/console. - 5.
 Choose Emulator > Exit.
-Click YES on the confirmation dialog to exit and the RSC window will close.
+Click Yes on the confirmation dialog to exit.

-See Raritan Serial Console (on page 52) for details.
+See Raritan Serial Console (on page 69) for details.